emilebosch/heroku-setenv/README.md

 **OBJECTIVE:** Make environment management easy to manage and prevent clusterfucks.
 Additionally encrypt enviroment so we can just version it.

 - Allows setting env for services (prod/dev/staging/etc)
-- Make visible what teh enviroments are runing
+- Make visible what the enviroments are runing
 - Allows encryption fo env so safe to check in to git
-- Optionally prevent boot when env are not set
+- Optionally prevent boot of app when env are  not set
-- Infer environmetns from git heroku remotes
+- Infer environments from git heroku remotes

 To use:

 - Define services (with staging/production/etc)
 - Apply environments

+Dependencies:

+- GPG
+- Heroku Toolbelt

 ### Setting up